cardanoz/constitution/constitution-23.md

     voting stake at any time.

-6. Ada Holders who use third-party custodians or other designees to hold their ada may authorize, or withhold authorization from, such third parties to vote or delegate the Ada Holders' voting rights to registered DReps on the Ada Holders' behalf.
+6. Ada Holders who use third-party custodians or other designees to hold their ada may authorize or withhold authorization from, such third parties to vote or delegate the Ada Holders' voting rights to registered DReps on the Ada Holders' behalf.